-The HDSP AES-32's word clock input is active when Pref.
+The HDSP MADI's word clock input is active when Pref.
 Sync Ref in the Settings dialog has been set to Word Clock, the clock mode AutoSync has been activated, and a valid word clock signal is present.
 The signal at the BNC input can be Single, Double or Quad Speed, the HDSP automatically adapts to it.
-As soon as a valid signal is detected, the Settings dialog shows either Lock or Sync (see chapter 30.2).
-In the status display System Clock the display changes to Word.
-This message allows the user to check whether a valid word clock signal is present and is currently being used.
+As soon as a valid signal is detected, the green LED at the bracket is lit, and the Settings dialog shows either Lock or Sync (see chapter 30.2).
+In the status display AutoSync Ref the display changes to Word.
+This message has the same function as the green Lock LED, but appears on the monitor, i.e. the user can check immediately whether a valid word clock signal is present and is currently being used.

-In Input Status the frequency of the reference signal is measured by the hardware.
-In this case the frequency of the current word clock signal is measured and displayed.
+In the line Freq., the AutoSync Ref shows the frequency of the reference signal, measured by the hardware.
+In this case the frequency of the current wordclock signal is measured and displayed.